Cooked-flour yeast dough for hand pies

 Step 5:

-Add yeast and sugar to the milk and mix lightly.
-Leave the dough in a warm place for 15 minutes.
-I leave it in the microwave, in which I have just heated half a glass of ordinary water.
-It's humid and warm there, and these are ideal conditions for proofing.
+Add the yeast and sugar to the milk and stir lightly.
+Leave the sponge in a warm place for 15 minutes.
+I leave mine in the microwave, where I've just heated half a glass of plain water.
+It's humid and warm in there — ideal conditions for proofing.

 Step 6: